facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 - Courage...to ask for help when necessary

-# Tech writers @ Facile.it
+# Technical writers @ Facile.it

-we will conclude by describing the reality in which we work on a daily basis.
+We will conclude by describing the reality in which we work on a daily basis.
 We will briefly tell you about the technical writing team of Facile.it.

 Since Facile.it is constantly evolving and growing, also our team and its organization will surely change in the future.
 In fact our goal, as well as that of the company, is to constantly improve.
 Therefore, we do not claim to be a perfect model, we are constantly self-critical and we are aware that there are many realities out there from which we can learn.